-The Planning Division reviews all plans for walls and fences.
-Building permits are required for any walls that are taller than 42 inches.
-Building permit applications are available through the Building Division.
-The maximum height permitted is 6 feet; however, this depends on the location of the wall on the property.
-Please contact the Planning Division at (619) 336-4310 or check Land Use Code to obtain specific information on block walls and fences.
+The Planning Department reviews all plans for walls and fences.
+Building permits are required for any fence or wall that are taller than 72 inches (six feet).
+Building permit applications are available through the Building Department.
+The maximum height permitted for a residential fence or wall is generally 6 feet; however, this depends on the location of the wall on the property.
+Please contact the Planning Department at (619) 336-4310 or check Land Use Code to obtain specific information on block walls and fences.

 Can I have a business in my home?

 In certain circumstances a home occupation may be approved.
-Please contact the Planning Division at (619) 336-4310 to determine requirements and to apply for a home occupation permit.
-You may obtain additional information from Land Use Code Section.
+Please contact the Planning Department at (619) 336-4310 to determine requirements and to apply for a Home Occupation Permit.
+You may obtain additional information from Land Use Code Section 18.12.090.

 Can I build a granny flat/second unit on my residential lot?

-Second units or granny flats are not allowed in most single-family residential zones within the City.
-A discussion with Planning Department counter staff can verify your property’s zoning and potential for more than one unit.
+Second units or granny flats, otherwise known as Accessory Dwelling Units (ADU), are generally allowed in most single-family residential zones within the City.
+A discussion with Planning Department counter staff can verify your property’s zoning and potential for an ADU.